NESTCollaboration/nest/README.md

 <a name="linknest"></a>
 ### Linking NEST in a Separate CMake Project

 CMake configuration files are present in the install directory.
-You may use these to include NEST in cmake-configured projects by including in your project's CMakeLists.txt:
+You may use these to include NEST in cmake-configured projects.

+As an example, if you would like to link NEST in a project which generates an executable called "MyApp" from the script "MyApp.cc", add the following lines to your CMakeLists.txt:

 ```
+cmake_minimum_required(VERSION 2.8 FATAL_ERROR)
+set (CMAKE_CXX_STANDARD 11)

 find_package(NEST REQUIRED)
 include_directories(${NEST_INCLUDE_DIRS})

+add_executable(MyApp MyApp.cc)
+target_link_libraries(MyApp NEST)
 ```

-Then, run CMake on your projects with the flag:
+Then, include the following flag when running CMake on your project:

 ```
 -DNEST_DIR=[path to NEST install directory]